ZEISS-PiWeb/PiWeb-Plot-Extension/README.md

 In case the `dataType` is `Catalog`, this field contains a base64 encoded guid that identifies the **[`Catalog`](#catalog)** that is used by this attribute.

-<a id="markdown-catalog-interface" name="catalog-interface"></a>
+<a id="markdown-catalogs" name="catalogs"></a>
-### Catalog Interface
+### Catalogs

-Use the following function to get the catalogs that are configured in the the piweb server.
+Use the following function to get the catalogs that are configured in the the  server.
 Catalogs are identified by a `Guid`, which is stored as a base64 encoded byte array.

 **getCatalogs [`Map<string, Catalog>`](#catalog)**